An IMBUS lymph node exam needs to be carefully performed and interpreted to avoid over- or under-reacting to these lumps.

 It is impossible to be certain that a node is normal or abnormal (or certainly reactive versus malignant) based on any single characteristic.
 However, the combination of findings, integrated with the rest of the clinical story, helps the care of the patient.

 Normal nodes appear the same in any of the four regions that IMBUS can evaluate.
 They are less than 1.0 cm (often less than 0.5 cm) in length, oval/elliptical in shape, with a hyperechoic central hilum.
-Color power Doppler shows only a little flow in the hilum.
+Color/power Doppler shows only a little flow in the hilum.
 The periphery of the node has moderate to low echogenicity and the margins of the node should be clear and smooth.
-The following image is a normal neck node in an asymptomatic patient.
-This node measured 0.7 cm in greatest diameter.
+The following image is a normal neck node in an asymptomatic patient just anterior to the internal jugular vein.
+This node measured 0.9 cm in length.

 Increased size usually prompts a node exam but size alone does not distinguish reactive from malignant nodes.
 Every malignant node begins small.

-The next node was more worrisome to the examiner.
+The next node was more worrisome to the physician because it was a little larger and rounder in shape.
 It was in the groin and had been present for over a month.

 There was no obvious inflammatory focus in the leg or groin.
-The enlarged node was more rounded and seemed to have an irregular border.
+The node seemed to have an irregular border.
 The periphery was definitely more hypoechoic than normal.
-Color power Doppler flow was increased in the hilum.
-After seeing the surgeon several weeks later with persistence of the node, FNA was performed and no malignancy was seen.
+Color/power Doppler flow was increased in the hilum.
+After seeing the surgeon several weeks later with persistence of the node, FNA was performed and no malignancy was found.
 Thus, differentiating reactive from malignant nodes is difficult and biopsy is sometimes needed.

 The next composite image shows epitrochlear nodes ranging from normal to inflammatory and then malignant.
 Note that the reactive cat scratch disease node is difficult to differentiate from a malignant node.
 The rest of the clinical story and followup are usually necessary to separate reactive from malignant nodes.